mwang87/NP-Classifier/Classifier/models_folder/README.md

 What we need to do is convert keras hdf5 model to tensor flow model.

+1. Make sure you have tensorflow installed
-1. Download Model with get_models.sh
+1. Download Model with . ./get_models.sh
 1. Create folder SUPERCLASS/000001
 1. Create folder CLASS/000001
 1. Create folder PATHWAY/000001